 A segment is defined as a distinguishable activity or group of activities of a government for which it is appropriate to separately report financial information to achieve the objectives of the related PSAB standard.
 The City has provided definitions of segments used by the City as well as presented financial information in segmented format (note 20).

-(Tabular amounts expressed in thousands of dollars, unless otherwise indicated)
+(Tabular amounts expressed in thousands of dollars, unless otherwise indicated) Year ended December 31, 2022

 3. Cash and cash equivalents and investments: